torvalds/linux/Documentation/mm/hugetlbfs_reserv.rst

 page is allocated but before it is instantiated.
 In this case, the page allocation has consumed the reservation and made the appropriate subpool, reservation map and global count adjustments.
-If the page is freed at this time (before instantiation and clearing of PagePrivate), then free_huge_page will increment the global reservation count.
+If the page is freed at this time (before instantiation and clearing of PagePrivate), then free_huge_folio will increment the global reservation count.
 However, the reservation map indicates the reservation was consumed.
 This resulting inconsistent state will cause the 'leak' of a reserved huge page.
 The global reserve count will